Do I have a Herniated Disc?

 The diagnosis of a herniated/slipped/bulged disc can sound scary and permanent.
 The good news is, with the proper treatment and management most individuals can reduce their pain and stop or reverse the progression of your herniated disc.

-This picture shows the two main later of our vertebrae, the outer hard fibrous layer and the inner jelly-like layer.
+This picture shows the two main layers of our vertebrae, the outer hard fibrous layer and the inner jelly-like layer.

 How Do I Know if I Have a Disc Herniation?